 - How quickly does the inspector supply you with their report?
 As a buyer, you will have 7, 10 or 14-day conditions in your contract to complete building and pest.
 Make sure your inspector can deliver within your contract timeframe.

 - Ask if you can meet the inspector onsite to go over all findings.
 This way you are well informed instead of reading it in the report only.

 A Home Buyer’s Guide To Pre-Purchase Building And Pest Inspections North Brisbane

-Looking to buy, sell or rent property?
+Looking to buy or sell property?
 With a professionally driven team and proven track record, Northside Realty are determined to get you the highest price.
-Contact Northside Realty today.
+Contact Northside Realty or book your appraisal today.